blimp/plok/upgrading.md

 # Upgrade guide

+## From 0.2.12 to 1.0.0
+The signature for `QueuedTask.queue` has been changed and `QueuedTask.queue_unless_already_queued` has been removed because the general `.queue` now always checks if the task is already queued.

+The `QueuedTask.in_past` scope has been renamed to `QueuedTask.past` and `QueuedTask.in_future` has been renamed to `QueuedTask.future`.

+The `QueuedTask` class is no longer loggable.
+If you need this feature add it in your project.

 ## From 0.2.4 to 0.2.9
 0.2.5 introduced the `QueuedTask` model.
 You'll need to remove `app/models/queued_task.rb` and `spec/factories/queued_tasks.rb`.